schilkp/schilkp.github.io/content/blog/2026-01-24-protobuffer_repeat_append.md

-Armed with this basic understanding of the protobuffer wire format, and a `protoc`-generated (or equivalent) encoder and decoder of the inner `TracePacket` message, we can now encode and decode a large `Trace` one `TracePacket` at a time by doing a bit of manual leg work.
+Armed with this basic understanding of the protobuffer wire format, and a `protoc`-generated (or equivalent) encoder and decoder of the inner `TracePacket` message, we can now encode and decode a large `Trace` one `TracePacket` at a time by doing a bit of manual legwork.

 Notably, the `Trace` message with which we started this post is incredibly similar to the `MultiParent` example above: A message with a single,